A splitting Hamiltonian Monte Carlo method for efficient sampling

-Inspired by the splitting strategy used in the multiple time-scale lattice quantum chromodynamics \cite{sexton1992hamiltonian}, the multiple time-step MC algorithm \cite{hetenyi2002multiple} and Random Batch Monte Carlo (RBMC) method \cite{li2020random}, we propose a splitting Hamiltonian Monte Carlo (SHMC) method for sampling from a target distribution $\rho$ with the effective potential energy:
+In order to deal with the numerical stiffness in the potential for the Gibbs distributions of many-body particle systems and multi-modal distributions, like the singularity in Lennard Jones potential and the deep wells in the multi-modal distributions mentioned above, we adopt the idea of potential splitting \cite{sexton1992hamiltonian,hetenyi2002multiple,neal2011mcmc, shahbaba2014split,li2020random} for this numerical challenge.
+Compared to the existing potential splitting for HMC \cite{neal2011mcmc, shahbaba2014split}, our motivation is different in the sense that we aim to separate out the numerically stiff part so that some standard methods can be used for generating the proposal samples.
+This motivation is similar to the Random Batch Monte Carlo (RBMC) method \cite{li2020random}, but we choose to use the Hamiltonian dynamics to generate the samples for possible shorter mixing time.
+This leads us to a novel splitting Hamiltonian Monte Carlo (SHMC) method.
+In particular, consider a target distribution $\rho$ with the effective potential energy: